-In addition, withdrawing money from your retirement plan may result in income tax to pay, and if the money is withdrawn before age 59 1⁄2, you will be charged an additional 10 percent tax penalty.
+In addition, withdrawing money from your retirement plan may result in additional income tax.
 You can defer these taxes, however, if you keep the money in your plan or if you "roll over" the money into a qualified retirement plan or Individual Retirement Account (IRA).
 There are provisions in the Internal Revenue Code that allow these rollovers.

 Generally, your plan must withhold 20 percent of an eligible rollover distribution for tax purposes.
 However, in the case of a "direct rollover" where you elect to have the distribution paid directly to an eligible retirement plan, including an IRA, there is no tax withholding, and the full amount of your eligible rollover distribution is paid into the new eligible retirement plan.
 If you do not elect a direct rollover, you will have to make up the 20 percent withholding to avoid tax consequences on the full rollover amount.
-If an eligible rollover distribution, when added to other rollover distributions you received during the year, is less than \$200, the Internal Revenue Service does not require a 20 percent withholding.
+The Internal Revenue Service does not require a 20 percent withholding of an eligible rollover distribution that, when added to other rollover distributions made to you during the year, is less than \$200.

-You have 60 days to roll over the distribution you received to another qualified plan or IRA, under IRS rules.
+Under IRS rules, and in order to avoid certain tax consequences, you have 60 days to roll over the distribution you received to another qualified plan or IRA.
 If you have a choice between leaving the money in your current retirement plan or depositing it in an IRA, you should carefully evaluate the investments available through each option.